Lee Teng-hui: Economist and professor (1949–1971)

-Among the Taiwanese classmates at Cornell Lee became acquainted with was Peter Huang, who attempted to assassinate Chiang Ching-kuo in 1970.
+Among Lee's classmates at Cornell was the activist Peter Huang, who attempted to assassinate Chiang Ching-kuo in 1970.
 Because of his connections to Taiwanese communists, Huang, and a friendship with independence activist Peng Ming-min, Lee was placed on a KMT blacklist.
 While studying in the U.S., he observed the Vietnam War protests and the civil rights movement, both of which influenced his views on democratizing Taiwan.

 In June 1968, Lee graduated from Cornell and earned his Ph.D. in agricultural economics with honors.
-His dissertation, "Intersectoral Capital Flows in the Economic Development of Taiwan, 1895–1960," won the American Agricultural Economics Association's award for the most outstanding thesis of the year in 1969.
+His doctoral dissertation, "Intersectoral Capital Flows in the Economic Development of Taiwan, 1895–1960," won the American Agricultural Economics Association's award for the most outstanding thesis of the year in 1969.
 With the backing of Professor Mellor and the Rockefeller Foundation, the dissertation was published by Cornell University Press as a 201-page monograph in 1971.
 The university later established an endowed professorship, the Lee Teng-hui Professorship of World Affairs, in Lee's honor in 1994.

 Rise to power

-By 1970, Lee had developed a scholarly reputation for agricultural economics expertise among colleagues at the Joint Commission on Rural Reconstruction and National Taiwan University.
+By 1970, Lee was a well-known agricultural economist, particularly among colleagues at the Joint Commission on Rural Reconstruction and at National Taiwan University.
 One of his colleagues and close friends, the high-ranking KMT official Wang Tso-jung, introduced Lee to general Wang Sheng, who in turn arranged a meeting between Lee and Chiang Ching-kuo to address potential methods to improve agriculture in Taiwan.
 The meeting proved pivotal for Lee, who impressed Chiang; Wang urged him to join the KMT in the summer of 1970 and enter government service.
 Lee did so in July 1970, being sworn in as a member of the Kuomintang at the KMT Central Committee in Taipei with Wang and his wife as witnesses.
-When Chiang Ching-kuo succeeded Chiang Kai-shek as premier on June 1, 1972, he appointed Lee as a minister without portfolio in the Executive Yuan responsible for agricultural development on June 2.
-But, unaware of the appointment, Lee had been preparing to accept a postdoctoral research position at Cornell, which he eventually chose to withdraw.
-He was sworn in by Chiang as the cabinet's youngest minister at 49 years old.
+When Chiang Ching-kuo succeeded Chiang Kai-shek as premier on 1 June 1972, he appointed Lee as a minister without portfolio in the Executive Yuan responsible for agricultural development on 2 June.
+But, unaware of the appointment, Lee had been preparing to accept a postdoctoral research position at Cornell, which he eventually chose to withdraw in order to accept Chiang's appointment.
+At 49 years old, he was sworn in as Chiang's youngest cabinet minister.